Mark Gruenwald: Executive editor

-Death

-In 1996, Gruenwald succumbed to a heart attack, the result of an unsuspected congenital heart defect.
-Gruenwald was a well-known practical joker and, due to his young age, many of his friends and co-workers initially believed the reports of his death to be just another joke.
-Just days prior, he had done one of his trademark cartwheels down the halls of the Bullpen.
-A longtime lover of comics, Gruenwald made it known among his friends and family that his one desire was to have his ashes used in part of a comic.
-In accordance with his request, he was cremated, and his ashes were mixed with the ink used to print the first printing of the trade paperback compilation of Squadron Supreme.

-Personal life
+Personal life and death

 Gruenwald married singer Belinda Glass in May 1981.
-They later divorced, and he married Catherine Schuller on October 12, 1992, in New York after a year's courtship; she was the executor of Gruenwald's famous will.
+They later divorced, and he married Catherine Schuller on October 12, 1992, in New York after a year's courtship; she was the executor of Gruenwald's will.
 Gruenwald had a daughter, Sara.

+In 1996, Gruenwald died from a heart attack, the result of an unsuspected congenital heart defect.
+Gruenwald was a well-known practical joker and, due to his young age, many of his friends and co-workers initially believed the reports of his death to be a joke.
+A longtime lover of comics, Gruenwald made it known among his friends and family that he desired to have his ashes used in part of a comic.
+In accordance with his request, he was cremated, and his ashes were mixed with the ink used to print the first printing of the trade paperback compilation of Squadron Supreme.

 Legacy

-The Amalgam Comics book The Exciting X-Patrol #1 (June 1997) is dedicated to Gruenwald's memory as was Peter Parker: Spider-Man #75 which saw the return of Norman Osborn after his supposed death twenty years earlier.
+The Amalgam Comics book The Exciting X-Patrol #1 (June 1997) and the Marvel Comics book Generation X #21 (November 1996), "Valkyrie" #1 (January 1997) are dedicated to Gruenwald's memory as was Peter Parker: Spider-Man #75 which saw the return of Norman Osborn after his supposed death twenty years earlier.

-In the DC Universe, a building in Gotham City was named the Von Gruenwald Tower, and in the novel Captain America: Liberty's Torch written by Tony Isabella and Bob Ingersoll, the lawyer kidnapped to defend the similarly kidnapped Captain America in a mock trial before a militia is named Mark Gruenwald, and is described with the same general physical attributes and personality as the real Gruenwald.
+In the DC Universe, a building in Gotham City was named the Von Gruenwald Tower, and in the novel Captain America: Liberty's Torch written by Jenny Blake Isabella and Bob Ingersoll, the lawyer kidnapped to defend the similarly kidnapped Captain America in a mock trial before a militia is named Mark Gruenwald, and is described with the same general physical attributes and personality as the real Gruenwald.
 The lawyer acts heroically throughout the story.

-In Richard Starkings' Elephantmen, the executive director of the Information Agency where almost all of the main characters of the series work is called Gruenwald and bears a strong resemblance to Mark Gruenwald, down to his personal traits.
-In an interview with Newsarama, Richard Starkings confirmed that the character was based on his friend.
+In Richard Starkings' Elephantmen, the executive director of the Information Agency where almost all of the main characters of the series work is called Gruenwald and bears a strong resemblance to Gruenwald.
+In an interview with Newsarama, Starkings confirmed that the character was based on his friend.

 In volume four of Nova from Marvel Comics, the new director of Project Pegasus is named Dr. Gruenwald.

-In 2006, Gruenwald was officially named the "Patron Saint of Marveldom" in the new "Bullpen Bulletins" pages.
+In 2006, Gruenwald was officially named the "Patron Saint of Marveldom" in the "Bullpen Bulletins".

 In the Marvel Cinematic Universe (MCU) show Loki, TVA analyst Mobius M. Mobius is portrayed by Owen Wilson, and is made to resemble Gruenwald's likeness.

 Jason Olsen's Mark Gruenwald and the Star Spangled Symbolism of Captain America, 1985-1995, a book about Gruenwald's run on Captain America, was published by McFarland & Company in 2021.